HPEDevCom/redfishdocs/docs/ilorest-userguide/globalcommands.md

 **--latestschema**

-Optionally use the latest schema instead of the one requested by the file.
+Optionally use the latest schema files instead of the default present in iLO.

 <aside class="notice">
 Might cause errors in some data retrieval due to difference in schema versions.